simoncblyth/opticks/notes/issues/ok_less_reemission.rst

 * following SR:specular reflection see 2BT with G4 and 1BT with OK
 * probably specific geometry issue : suspect XJfixtureConstruction

+  * RETROSPECTIVE : ALMOST CERTAINLY THIS IS microStep IN REVERSE, for photons reflecting in the PMT and getting back out

 ::

     In [1]: a.sel = "TO SC BT BT BT SR BT SA"